Coffee

 Disposable pods

-This isn’t a particular brand of coffee apart from their parent company Green Mountain (which, by the way, is a good coffee according to the brand qualifiers we used here) but a brewing method.
+We’re not talking about a particular brand of coffee apart from their parent company Green Mountain (which, by the way, is a good coffee according to the brand qualifiers we used here), but a brewing method.

-While convenient for the consumer, this method has created a huge amount of waste sent to landfills each year.
-The plastic pods cannot be recycled easily by most cities and therefore have to be disposed of.
-Here’s a good video that further explores the issue.
-The traditional way to make coffee produces very little waste since coffee grounds are compostable and readily biodegradable.
+While convenient for the consumer, single-use K-cups send a huge amount of waste to landfills each year.
+Plastic pods cannot be recycled easily by most cities and, therefore, have to be disposed of.
+The traditional coffee-making method produces little waste since coffee grounds are compostable and readily biodegradable.

 Consider using reusable K-Cups.